convergephp/documentations/v1/framework/03-modules/04-menu-items.md

 ```

 #### additinal Menu Item styles
-to add raw styles to that menu item:
+To apply raw inline styles to a menu item:

 ```php
 use Converge\Enums\IconPosition;